-Material showing that the failure by the director to secure compliance by the company with s286 was dishonest, such as evidence of destruction of records or evidence of a deliberate decision not to keep records so as to avoid detection of an offence.
+Material showing that the failure by the director to secure compliance of the company with s286 was dishonest, such as evidence of destruction of records or evidence of a deliberate decision not to keep records so as to avoid detection of an offence.
 See also Table 5 as regards proof of dishonesty.

-Table 8: Possible breach of s471A-Unauthorised exercise of the powers of an officer after winding up
+Table 8: Possible contravention of s198G-Unauthorised exercise of powers while company under external administration

-Section 471A: Elements of the offence Suggested information/sources of evidence While a company is being wound up in insolvency or by the court, or while a provisional liquidator of a company is acting Period of time in which power not to be exercised Information demonstrating that the company is being wound up in insolvency or by the court, or that a provisional liquidator has been appointed to the company, including the relevant court order or deed of appointment a person has performed or exercised, or attempted to perform or exercise, a function or power as an officer of the company, without approval A person Confirm that the relevant person is not an exempt person pursuant to s471A(1A) or (2A), e.g.: a liquidator, provisional liquidator or administrator appointed to the company; or a person acting with the approval of the court, or of the liquidator or provisional liquidator, to perform or exercise the power.
+Section 198G: Elements of the offence Suggested information/sources of evidence While a company is under external administration Period when power must not be exercised Information demonstrating that the company is under administration, a liquidator or a provisional liquidator has been appointed in relation to the company, including the relevant court order or deed of appointment. an officer must not purport to perform or An officer exercise a function or power of that office.
+Confirm that the person is an officer of the company: see Table 1.
+Confirm that the officer's actions are not subject to an exception under s198G(3) or (4), for example if the company has executed a deed of company arrangement which has not terminated, or the officer is acting: as the external administrator of the company; with the written approval of the external administrator or the court; or in circumstances which, despite the fact the company is under external administration, the officer is permitted by the Corporations Act to act.
 Details of the unauthorised exercise of the power Details of the circumstances surrounding the exercise of the power, including: the date(s) and nature of the exercise of the power; the parties involved in the exercise of the power; all relevant documentation relating to the exercise of the power (e.g. signed letters, agreements or bank withdrawal slips); and statements from creditors and other third parties either involved in the transactions or having knowledge of the person's exercise of the power of an officer.

-Table 9: Possible breach of s588G-Trading while insolvent
+Table 9: Possible contravention of s588G-Trading while insolvent